hyperandroid/MoMa/readme.md

 Instrument the synthesized Class object to be decorated with closured __super methods.
 See **Synthesized Class - A disgression on style.**

+###injectTo : {string}

+Inject code in other classes like a plugin, to provide extra functionalities without altering the original code.

+This block is optional.

 ##Module resolution